SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 ---
 vascular diseases and strokes ?

+arteriovenous malformations = AVM
+- see <mark style="background: #FFF3A3A6;">big blood vessels diving into the brain, abnormal subarrachnoid space bvs....</mark>
+- these typically catastrophically bleed
+- big arteries + veins with dmg'd brain in betweeen

+if we see many other lumens with contrast with **hemosiderin ring around it** all ove the brain = this is an <mark style="background: #FFF3A3A6;">angioma.</mark>
+- these wll leak a bit and cause headaches
+- no brain inbetween - back to back bvs with big lumens

+Telangiectasia - little tiny bvs = small lesion , frequently unfound on scans but can cause seizures
+- many tiny bvs with brain in between

 - anterior spinal cord - posterior to last radicular artery - an injury to this  = think lumbar cord injury
 - huge injury to 2/3rds of spine, bilateral paralysis caudal to block, to legs
 	- bilateral loss of pain + temp